Monti Neighbourhood

 Vintage Shopping

 Monti is the mecca of vintage shopping.
 The streets of this charming neighbourhood are packed with vintage and thrift stores.
-From the Pifebo Kilo Shop where you can purchase vintage finds (shoes included) and pay by the kilo, to King Size with its 70’s flares outfits to Moll Flanders with shoes and accessories for both men and women at unbeatable prices.
-And on weekends, don’t miss out on the fantastic Mercato Monti, where you can find unique and stylish picks.
+From Pifebo where you can purchase vintage finds (shoes included), to King Size with its 70’s flares outfits to Moll Flanders with shoes and accessories for both men and women at unbeatable prices.

 JUBILEE OF MERCY EVENTS